marcustyphoon/discord-bot-cloudflare-slash/README.md

 For faster development without deploying each change, you may run the bot code on your local machine using `wrangler` and connect it to Discord using a free `ngrok` tunnel.
 Run `wrangler login` and follow the prompts to login to your Cloudflare account, and copy `.env.example` to `.dev.vars` and fill in the secrets.

-Open three terminals: one for `npm run dev`, one for `npm run ngrok`, and one for running `npm run sync:dev` each time you change a command's metadata (name, options, etc).
+Open three terminals: one for `pnpm dev`, one for `pnpm ngrok`, and one for running `pnpm sync:dev` each time you change a command's metadata (name, options, etc).
 Go to the "general information" page of your discord application and set its interactions endpoint URL to the ngrok tunnel.

 Using `DEVELOPMENT_GUILD_ID` and testing in a single server is recommended, as server-specific commands sync instantly, while a bot's commands that can be used in any server update with a 1 hour cooldown/delay.